 Newborn Feeding: Consistency Is Key

-When your baby is first born, they generally eat about eight to twelve times a day, or approximately every two hours.
-According to kidshealth.org, this is important to get them used to latching and feeding.
-It’s important for you because the more you feed your baby initially, the better your milk supply.
-For the same reason, it’s recommended that you don’t skip feedings until your milk supply is fully established at around two to three weeks.
-Consistency is key in the beginning.
+This is important for lactating mother’s, too, because the more you feed your baby initially, the better your milk supply.
+For the same reason, it’s recommended you don’t skip feedings until your milk supply is fully established at around two to three weeks.

-In these early days it’s suggested that you try to feed your baby from both breasts.
-Instead of watching the clock, it’s now advised that you pay more attention to your baby and your breasts.
-It’s possible, depending on how fast of an eater you have that your baby could be satisfied in ten minutes, while some babies may take longer, up to fifteen or twenty minutes.
-So, setting a timer may not tell you all you need to know.
+In these early days, feeding your baby from both breasts is suggested.
+And, instead of watching the clock, paying more attention to your baby and your breasts is advised.
+Depending on how fast of an eater your baby is, they could be satisfied in 10 minutes, or take up to 15 or 20 minutes.
+Setting a timer may tell you all you need to know.